 I did also taste 2011 Carmenere - strong spicy, very concentrated and tannic wine.
 Maybe Carmenere will be a part of assemblage at Brane Cantenac in coming vintages.

 I finished this article on the 28th October and harvest for all Bordeaux except Sauternes & Barsac is over.
 Right Bank could be quite successful in 2012, especially Pomerol, if properties finished harvest before 10th October.
-I'm not so sure about Left Bank as properties there received lot of rain during weekend of 19-21st October and some rain week before that.
+I'm not so sure about Left Bank as properties there received a lot of rain during the weekend of 19-21st October and some rain week before that.
 We'll see what Bordeaux winemakers can produce in this difficult vintage, where weather wasn't that kind to them.